 Placenta Location

 Your placenta can be attached anywhere inside your uterine wall.
 An anterior placenta is attached to the front of your uterus.
 This placement can delay quickening by about a week.
 This may be because the front of your uterus is more sensitive to movement and feeling, and your placenta is blocking it.
-This does not mean your baby is not moving, but just that you may not be able to feel it quite as soon.4
+This does not mean your baby is not active, but just that you may not be able to feel it quite as soon.4

 Body Mass Index